Skip to content

 agent_name: "Echoing Agent"

-agent_description: "This agent receives a query with sensitive information already masked by the distiller client and either responds or echoes your query."
+agent_description: "This agent receives a query with PII already masked by the distiller client and either responds or echoes your query."

 config: